 Ability to talk about issues that impact young people in Victoria.

-Commitment to working in a team that prioritises .
+Commitment to working in a team that prioritises youth participation.

 Ability to build relationships with peers and other community members.

-Understanding of appropriate behaviours when working with diverse young people, and commitment to , and the .
+Understanding of appropriate behaviours when working with diverse young people, and commitment to Victorian Child Safe Standards, and the Code of Ethical Practice.

 Strong written and verbal communication skills